Climate change. Global warming. Which is it?

 Human industry since the mid-1800’s has begun releasing significant quantities of greenhouse gases, and most of the heat being released into space is being reflected back.
 As a result, the earth is heating at an unprecedented rate.
 We know this not only through measurements of greenhouse gases and temperature changes, but by the influence that it is having on life.

 One of the most frequently discussed impacts of global warming is its impact on ice and snow.
 Increased temperatures result in decreased snow and ice cover.
-Not only does this impact land and ocean, it also has a compounding affect on global warming.
-Snow and ice is very reflective; without it, the ground absorbs 4-6 times as much energy.
+Not only does this impact land and ocean, but it also has a compounding effect on global warming.
+Snow and ice are very reflective; without them, the ground absorbs 4-6 times as much energy.
 As we lose snow and ice, the earth absorbs more heat, we lose even more snow and ice.
 Called the “Ice-Albedo Feedback,” this means that the amount of snow and ice affects earth’s cooling and heating more than any other land feature.

 Global Trends